-Initially, Developers work alongside the Researchers and other Staff to discuss ideas for improving and updating the site.
+Developers work with Researchers and other Staff to discuss ideas for improving and updating the site.
 With their coding ability, Developers bring a unique perspective to discussions and also help to steer ideas because they know what is feasible within the existing code.
-This enables other Staff to understand more thoroughly whether a discussion should be pursued or continued at a later time.

 Once recruited into the team, Developers are expected to fulfill the following duties: